 If you suspect cases of fraud, waste, or abuse, you must report it by contacting the Molina AlertLine.
-AlertLine is an external telephone and web-based reporting system hosted by NAVEX Global, a leading Provider of compliance and ethics hotline services.
-AlertLine telephone and web-based reporting is available 24 hours a day, seven days a week, 365 days a year.
+AlertLine is an external telephone and web-based reporting system hosted by NAVEX Global, a leading provider of compliance and ethics hotline services.
+AlertLine reporting is available 24/7 year-round.
 When you make a report, you can choose to remain confidential or anonymous.
 If you choose to call AlertLine, a trained professional at NAVEX Global will note your concerns and provide them to the Molina Compliance department for follow-up.
-If you elect to use the web-based reporting process, you will be asked a series of questions concluding with the submission of your report.
+If you elect to use the web-based reporting process, you will be asked a series of questions before submitting your report.
 Reports to AlertLine can be made from anywhere within the United States with telephone or internet access.

-Molina AlertLine can be reached toll free at (866) 606-3889 or you may use the service's website to make a report at any time at MolinaHealthcare.alertline.com.
+Molina AlertLine can be reached at (866) 606-3889 or you may use the service's website: MolinaHealthcare.alertline.com.

-You may also report cases of fraud, waste or abuse to Molina's Compliance department.
+You may also report cases of fraud, waste, and abuse to Molina's Compliance department.
 You have the right to have your concerns reported anonymously without fear of retaliation.